 It is a perfect place to unwind with your family after a long flight and will give you your first taste of life on a Thai beach.

-The beach is wide with soft sands but the sea was not as inviting as at some other beaches, we saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.
+The beach is wide with soft sands and the sea is inviting.
+We saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.

 Nai Yang a fairly low key town but has a plentiful supply of restaurants, street food and travel services to get you on your way to more adventures.